m3g/MolSimToolkit.jl/docs/src/Coaraci.md

 ### The script that runs a simulation inside a node

 The following script receives 2 arguments, which are provided by the definition of `task_run`, in the script above.
-At the end of all simulations, a `finished.txt` file is generated, which is then identified as the marker of a finished run.
+At the end of all simulations, the `production.gro` file is generated, which is then identified as the marker of a finished run.
+A finished run will not be run again.

 And, finally, the script that submit the actual simulations, **from within the node**, and using, here 48 cores (in a single node), is, for example:

 ```bash
 #!/bin/bash
 simulation_dir=$1 # first argument of script

 # second argument of script: in this case, the cosolvent: can be used